-The Renters' Guide to COVID-19 has been developed to provide legal information about situations that may arise as a result of the COVID-19 pandemic.
-This guide should be read alongside and in addition to the legal information and resources provided on your legal rights and obligations in our general tenancy fact sheets.
+The Renters' Guide to COVID-19 has been developed to provide legal information about situations that may arise as a result of the pandemic.
+This guide should be read alongside and in addition to the legal information and resources provided on your legal rights and obligations in our general tenancy factsheets and resources.

 As part of our relaunch of the Make Renting Fair campaign, we're building a new website.
 For the site, we're collecting a range of renting stories from various renters across NSW, to put a human face to some of the policy issues we're campaigning on.
 Riki is a renter who was generous enough to share their renting story and photograph with us.

 No matter what challenges this year has thrown at us, the team at the Tenants’ Union of NSW remained focused on helping people in some of the toughest moments of their lives, many who faced the risk of losing their home in the middle of this ongoing health and economic crisis.
 Like renters across NSW, our staff have shown incredible resilience in the face of crisis.
 Our dedicated executive along with our expert legal team, our incredible education and resources team, and our fearless policy advocates have delivered services and information online and at-home when people really needed them.
 While the actions and impact of the Tenants’ Union this year are too many to mention, our Annual Report covers the highlights...